 For the average woman like us, we’re not trying to win a gold medal, we’re just trying to get pregnant.
 And there are some of you who are struggling to conceive because of PCOS and weight gain due to insulin resistance.
 You might have been told that weight loss will improve your chances of conceiving but you still might be hesitant to add fat into your diet.

 But trust me, fat is NOT the problem.
 It’s insulin resistance caused by overconsumption of carbs that’s the culprit.

 So the trick for eating the proper amount of fat is to simply avoid unhealthy fats and incorporate healthy fats into your diet.

-Unhealthy fats come from processed foods (self-explantory) and oils like canola oil, safflower oil, vegetable oil (they are not made from vegetables.)
-So avoid them at all cost.
+Unhealthy fats come from processed foods (self-explanatory) and oils like canola oil, safflower oil, and vegetable oil (they are not made from vegetables.)
+So avoid them at all costs.
 If you have any of these unhealthy fats in your fridge or pantry, throw them out right away.

 So if you’re having trouble with regulating your cycle, one of the places to look into might be your diet, and specifically your fat intake and the sources of the fats.

 I always say “A healthy diet isn’t always a fertile diet.”
 You might think that you’re doing yourself a favor by eating very little fat, but you might be missing out on the vital hormone balance that fat brings to the body.

 For more information on how we can help you get pregnant, feel free to call us at 704-307-7821, or email us at firstname.lastname@example.org

 For free fertility tips, be sure to subscribe to our blog, and “Like” us on Facebook.